 Mammillaria compressa ssp. centralifera crest m - It distinguishes for the presence of long central spines, usually one, sometimes two, and for the greater amount of axillary wool.
 Bright purple-pink flowers.
 These are cuttings from our old crested mother plant.
 Mexico.
 Growing in 3 1/2" pots.
 3 @ $30.00 each.

-plant.
+Propagated from our old large collection plants.
 Growing in 2.75" pots.
-5 in stock $13.00 each.
+5 @ $13.00 each.

 Mammillaria elongata minina monstrose #2 m - This monstrose form #2 form.
 Tiny balls with star-burst spines, cream colored flowers.
 Nursery origin.
 Propagated from a very old large collection plant.
 Growing in 3 1/2" pots.
 1 in stock $15.00 each.